 Flexigas is said to have a relatively lower BTU, based on information that has been available in websites with open-forum style information for those with interest in refining operations, with participation of professionals and engineers but open for any reader, with records of conversations on multiple refinery-related issues, since the mid-2000s, and available through a search by typing relevant key words in Google.

 Flexicoking and delayed coking have been available for many decades so there has long been plentiful information readily available even to non-specialists in such forums to allow comparisons.
 Delayed coking, a way to process residuals in batches, or only once at a time and not continuously, can be a cheaper alternative to flexicoking.
 However, in places with little natural gas availability, flexicoking could be a better option.
 Natural gas has long been available in that hydrocarbon-production region around Talara.

 Luis Rebolledo Soberon (1948-2012), who was appointed President of Petroperu late on the second term of former President Alan Garcia, precisely on March 10, 2009 --and who was the top Petroperu official that signed the Jan.
-27, 2010 agreement for the flexicoker technology with ExxonMobil-- had been before that, since 2006, the head of Peruvian financial state institution Cofide, and before that was director of the CAF, according both to information presented during a posthumous publication of a collection of economy essays he wrote as well as at the time of his naming by RPP radio.
+27, 2010 agreement for the flexicoker technology with ExxonMobil-- had been before that, since 2006, the head of Peruvian financial state institution Cofide, and before that was director of the CAF, according both to information presented during a posthumous publication of a collection of economy essays he wrote as well as by RPP online at the time of his naming.
 RPP radio did not specify the dates when Rebolledo was at CAF other than saying it was before 2006.
 Rebolledo was also said to be Dean of the Economy School of the University of Lima and to have had a Ph D in Business Administration from Pacific International University in San Diego, California.

 It is also worth mentioning that there was the appointment in the board of directors by 2010 of an official named Miguel Atala Herrera.